 I continue to work collaboratively with other creatives, including architects, designers and engineers to design public spaces inspired by each unique context.
 Meaningful, creative engagement with people is always central to my work, my aim to ensure genuine involvement and a sense of local ownership, while uncovering and highlighting the story of each site.
 I have worked on an extensive and diverse range of arts projects within healthcare, urban regeneration and housing renewal contexts.
 Always in partnership with project teams and local people, always with an equal commitment to forging innovative creative processes and a high quality finished product.
 I am committed to working with others who share a passion and understanding for how creativity and the arts can be a powerful force for the sustainable transformation of public spaces.

 I’ve been lucky enough to work on a number of remarkable projects in a diverse range of regeneration settings.
-More recently I have worked within project teams with a role to advocate for the inclusion of art, as a tool for community engagement and in developing public spaces which include elements of locally distinct design.
-I worked with South Manchester Regeneration Team for three years on the successful Maine Road Regeneration Area.
+Often within project teams where my role is to advocate for the inclusion of art, as a tool for community engagement and in developing public spaces which include elements of locally distinct design.
+I worked with South Manchester Regeneration Team for a number of years on the successful Maine Road Regeneration Area.

 Working in Fleetwood (for the Marine Observatory Commission), I was able to study and learn about the coastline.
 Spending so much time looking at the dynamic action of nature was increadibly inspiring.
 Since then observation of the natural world is a key focus for making work.
 A subseqent collaboration within the design team for Dewsbury Country Park in Kirklees was another opportunity to focus on nature as an inspiration for design and painting.